JJaniel/dataset_analyzer/README.md

 ## Overview

 The Dataset Analyzer is a powerful tool designed to streamline the process of understanding and harmonizing multiple datasets.
-Leveraging the advanced capabilities of Google's Gemini model, it performs deep semantic analysis on individual datasets and intelligently synthesizes these analyses to identify common features, suggest canonical names, and provide a comprehensive overview of your combined data landscape.
+Leveraging the advanced capabilities of various Large Language Models (LLMs), it performs deep semantic analysis on individual datasets and intelligently synthesizes these analyses to identify common features, suggest canonical names, and provide a comprehensive overview of your combined data landscape.

 This tool is invaluable for researchers, data scientists, and analysts working with disparate datasets, enabling them to quickly identify relationships, standardize terminology, and unlock new insights from their data.

 ## Features

--   **Intelligent Semantic Analysis**: Utilizes the Gemini API to perform in-depth semantic understanding of each column within your datasets, describing its real-world meaning, data types, and suggesting potential synonyms.
+-   **Intelligent Semantic Analysis**: Utilizes various LLM APIs (Google Gemini, NVIDIA, Groq) to perform in-depth semantic understanding of each column within your datasets, describing its real-world meaning, data types, and suggesting potential synonyms.
 -   **Automated Data Harmonization**: Automatically identifies and groups semantically identical columns across different datasets, facilitating consistent data integration.
 -   **Canonical Naming Suggestions**: Proposes standardized, canonical names for grouped features, promoting clarity and uniformity in your data schema.
--   **Comprehensive Synthesis Report**: Generates a human-readable report summarizing the combined information across all analyzed datasets, highlighting research potential and data relationships.
+-   **Comprehensive Synthesis Report**: Generates a structured JSON report summarizing the combined information across all analyzed datasets, highlighting data relationships.
 -   **Flexible Data Ingestion**: Supports common tabular data formats including CSV (`.csv`) and Excel (`.xlsx`, `.xls`) files.
+-   **Robust LLM Fallback**: Implements a fallback mechanism to seamlessly switch between LLM providers (Google, NVIDIA, Groq) if one fails or hits rate limits, ensuring continuous operation.
+-   **Configurable LLM Providers**: Allows users to specify the order of LLM providers to use via command-line arguments, offering flexibility and control.

 ## Getting Started